-•• A NPDES Stormwater Permit for Construction Activity required for any potential land disturbance greater than one acre.
+• A NPDES Stormwater Permit for Construction Activity required for any potential land disturbance greater than one acre.

-Additionally, this EA is being prepared concurrently with an informal consultation under Section 7 of the ESA and Section 106 of the NHPA; consultations are currently ongoing.
+Additionally, this EA was prepared concurrently with an informal consultation under Section 7 of the ESA and Section 106 of the NHPA; consultations are complete.